xinthink/react-native-material-kit/README.md

 ```

-There is more work to be done, contributions are welcome!
+It's the very begining of the project, more work to be done, contributions are welcome!